AokiApp/tlv/README.md

 [`SchemaBuilder.build(data: BuildData<S>, options?: { async?: boolean; strict?: boolean }): ArrayBuffer | Promise<ArrayBuffer>`](src/builder/schema-builder.ts:104)
 Build TLV data based on a schema.

+[`Schema.repeated<N>(name: N, item: TLVSchema, options?)`](src/builder/schema-builder.ts:561) mirrors the parser helper above: omit `tagNumber` for SEQUENCE OF, or set it to 17 for SET OF with DER ordering when strict.

 ### Common Types